TysonJones/uclhc-monitor-light/README.md

 ```
 python daemon.py
 ```
-The daemon should report a configuration error and exit, though has now created a default configuration file.
+The daemon should report a missing metrics file and a configuration error and exit, though has now created a default configuration file and metrics file.

 ###<i class="icon-wrench"> Configure the Daemon</i>